cloud8421/claudio-ortolina.org/content/posts/teaching-elixir.md

 Especially for people with knowledge of programming languages with static types, having Dialyzer as a separate step from the compiler can be frustrating.

-Fortunately, the introduction of the LSP and related projects make it that it's possible to setup the editing environment to provide almost real-time type information with a reasonable level of accuracy.
+Fortunately, the aforementioned Language Server and related projects make it possible to setup the editing environment to provide almost real-time type information with a reasonable level of accuracy.

 #### Structuring large components